imar26/javascript-spreadsheet/README.md

 - Add column
 - Delete column
 - Perform various arithmetic operations such as Addition, Subtraction, Multiplication, Division and Modulus on selected multiple rows or columns and display their output in the selected cell
-- Updating the value of the cell with also update the output of the calculated arithmetic operation
+- Updating the value of the cell will also update the output of the calculated arithmetic operation
 - Export all the cell entries in a CSV

 ## Instructions To Run The Project